vvzhukov/Multi_prompt_mongo/README.md

 1. Tested on cloud DB (https://cloud.mongodb.com), cloud LLM (https://huggingface.co/roneneldan/TinyStories-33M).
 Local DB and LLM model should not be a problem, however it will require some corrections (at least for the connection part).
 2. Various configurations of workers (w) and batches (b). w:1,2,3,5,10; b:10,20,100.
 3. Tested on the following data sizes: 0, 3, 10, 100, 1000 records.
-4. Expected faults: connection/network issues, unexpected thread terminations.
+4. Expected faults: connection/network issues, unexpected thread terminations, missing template file.

 ## Future work / TODOs
 A bunch of TODOs are in the code.
 In general here is a list of important features: